Typee-Language/Typee/develoment-framework.md

 you would have formerly or lately installed.

-## Why Python 3.6 rather than 3.7?
+## Why Python 3.7 rather than 3.6?

 Well, by July 2018 Python 3.7 has been very newly released (Release Date:
 2018-06-27) and many external libraries do not yet support this new version of the interpreter.
 So, Anaconda 3 does not support yet Python 3.6.
-We recommend then to use Python 3.6 until all external libraries will have been upgraded.
+We were then recommending to use Python 3.6 until all external libraries would have been upgraded.
+By 2018-10-20, this has been the case.
+So, we recommend now to use Python 3.7 as we are doing for the development of Typee translator.
+Please be aware that Anaconda knows about a bug in library NumPy with Python 3.7.
+First, we do not use NumPy for the coding ofthe Typee translator.
+Second, Anaconda ensures that they will provide a new release with the corrected version of NumPy as soon as a patch will be available.

 ## That's it